-armlib/c_2.b libcxx/libcpp_8f.1

-- Note

-1 Not all variant/name combinations are valid.
-See the armlib and library directories for the libraries that
+Not all variant/name combinations are valid.
+See the armlib and libcxx directories for the libraries that are supplied with the Arm Compiler.

 The linker command-line option --info libraries provides information on every library that is automatically selected for the link stage.